IshanTaldekar/Image-processing-with-OpenCV-Python/README.md

 # Exploring OpenCV Python
-Some basic improcessing for fun.
+Some basic image processing for fun.